sderose/zsh_argparse/README.md

 under their names converted by removing leading hyphens and converting others to underscores; similar to what Python does for storing argument values.)
-* Arguments added to the parser have all their names as items in the parser assoc (including hyphens), and each one's value is the name of a different associative array, where that argument's definition is stored.
+* Arguments added to the parser have all their names as items in the parser assoc (including hyphens).
+Each argument's definition is stored as a separate associative array.
 That array's name consists of the name of the parser that defined it, "__", and the argument's reference (first) name.
-For example, the definition of the "quiet" option for MYPARSER would be stored in MYPARSER__quiet.
+For example, the definition of the "quiet" option for MYPARSER would be stored in `MYPARSER__quiet`.
 The name does not include leading hyphens, and any internal hyphens are changed to "_".
-* Reserved entries for space-separated lists of all attribute names;
+* There are aslo reserved entries for space-separated lists of all attribute names;
-for all the assocs for argument definitions, and for all required arguments.
+for all the assocs for argument definitions; and for all required arguments.

-An example is shown below, with the types of entries grouped for readability:
+An example is shown below with the types of entries grouped for readability:

 MYPARSER=(
     [\uEDDA_CLASS]=ZERG_PARSER